Human rights in Liechtenstein: Racial discrimination

 Discrimination on the basis of race or ethnicity is forbidden.
 In connection with its 2000 ratification of the 1965 International Convention on the Elimination of All Forms of Racial Discrimination, Liechtenstein tightened provisions in its legal code related to racial discrimination.
 Right-wing extremists have attacked foreigners, mainly Turks, from time to time.
 The head of a group of skinheads who threatened and injured a Turkish business owner in 2009 was fined 1000 Swiss francs.
-An arsonist who attacked a kebab shop in 2010 was sentenced to two and a half years.
+An arsonist who attacked a kebab shop in 2010 was sentenced to two and a half years in prison.
 A 2006 UNESCO report expressed concern about the persistence in Liechtenstein of “xenophobia and intolerance against persons of different ethnic origin or religion, particularly against Muslims and persons of Turkish origin.”

-Women's rights
+Women's rights and abortion

+Women's suffrage in Liechtenstein was introduced on 1 July 1984.
+The country was the last in Europe to introduce this right.

 Since January 1996, Liechtenstein has been a signatory of the 1979 Convention on the Elimination of All Forms of Discrimination against Women.
 Discrimination on the basis of gender is illegal.
 Rape, domestic violence, and sexual harassment are crimes.
 The government provides for a wide range of assistance to victims of domestic violence, and Frauenhaus, a women's shelter, provides shelter and counseling to women and children.
 The Equal Opportunity Office and Commission on Equality between Women and Men work to ensure equal rights.
 A 2012 report by a committee of the UN's Office of the High Commissioner for Human Rights asked Liechtenstein to “ensure that migrant women and other women in vulnerable situations, including those subjected to trafficking, domestic violence or who are divorced, are able to retain their residency status and socio-economic situation and are not subject to double discrimination.”

+Abortion in Liechtenstein is illegal in most circumstances.
+Medical doctors, the woman, or any other person involved in the abortion can be fined and imprisoned.